Richard Fisk: Operating as Rose

 Several years later, Richard joined his father's organization, calling himself the Rose, a crime lord under the Kingpin's control.
 However, this was all a ruse to undermine the Kingpin's empire from within.
 Aiding Richard in this scheme were his good friend Alfredo Morelli and Ned Leeds, who was brainwashed to act as the supervillain the Hobgoblin.
 However, the Rose's subterfuge resulted in an explosive gang war that tore New York City apart.
-During a shoot-out Richard shot and killed a police officer, an act that became a turning point for him - no longer could he consider himself morally superior to his father.
+During a shoot-out, Richard shot and killed a police officer, an act that became a turning point for him - no longer could he consider himself morally superior to his father.
 After Leeds' death and the end of the gang war, Richard resigned himself to his birthright and rejoined the Kingpin's organization as himself.
 However, the desire to overthrow his father once again arose, and Richard and Alfredo plotted to make the Kingpin think that Richard was ready to inherit his father's position.
 Alfredo had plastic surgery to make himself look just like Richard (since he had more combat experience), and slowly began climbing the ladder of power.
-However, when the Kingpin was overthrown by the combined forces of Daredevil and HYDRA, Alfredo betrayed his old friend by maintaining that he was truly Richard, and took over as the new Kingpin.
+However, when the Kingpin was overthrown by the combined forces of Daredevil and Hydra, Alfredo betrayed his old friend by maintaining that he was truly Richard, and took over as the new Kingpin.
 Richard then became Blood Rose, a Punisher-like vigilante, and began gunning down criminals in a bloody purge of the city.
-The Blood Rose even shot and wounded Alfredo, who later returned under the alias of Gauntlet, although he was ultimately defeated by NightWatch and incarcerated.
-Finally caught by Spider-Man and arrested, Richard entered the Witness Protection Program.
+After being caught by Spider-Man and arrested, Richard entered the Witness Protection Program.